csgura/di/README.md

 ```

 ### di package
-Not Available.
+Not Supported.
 Use Provider Binding or Constructor Binding

 ## 6.3 Provider Bindings
 ### Guice